 If your son or daughter is not interested in drinking; they are likely to spend the night ‘taking care’ of friends who have been drinking.
-The hype around the Junior Cert night and the pressure ‘to drink’ is considerable.
-What a pity more schools don’t take the students away for the night as some do.
+The hype around the Junior Cert night and the pressure to drink is considerable.
 Some schools organise an overnight away for the students; maybe Glendalough or elsewhere for fun hiking followed by an overnight in the Youth Hostel with classmates and teachers.
+A great way to celebrate appropriately!

-According to the Gardai at Donnybrook Station, a teen in trouble will often remark that they found it hard to say no to the peer pressure that builds up before the day.
-Your Junior Cert student may be looking for an excuse to say No ; or for you to provide an attractive alternative, so provide one.
-The Junior Cert night is about celebrating your son or daughter and a meal out with family may be an alternative.
-Is there something they would like to do, maybe this is the time to suggest it.
+According to the Gardai, a teen in trouble will often remark that they found it hard to say no to the peer pressure that builds up before the day.
+Your Junior Cert student may be looking for an excuse to say 'No'; or for you to provide an attractive alternative, so provide one.
+Speak to them before the Junior Cert night and come up with a plan that they feel comfortable with.
+The Junior Cert night is about celebrating your son or daughter so a meal out with family or dropping a group of teens to go karting, or an activity centre may be good alternatives.
+Is there something they would like to do, maybe this is the time to have a chat and suggest it?

 90% of people have alcohol in their homes but parents are not monitoring alcohol levels.
-Be sure it is not you who provide the first drink.
-Vodka is often used to lace the mineral in the handbag.
+If you are the first to offer teens alcohol in your home, ensure they have a positive relationship with it.
+If you choose to allow your teen to drink alcohol, don't assume their friends are allowed so should not drink in your house unless pre-organised and agreed with their parents.
+You don't want them sneaking alcohol so an open dialogue can help.
 Talk to older siblings and ensure they do not offer to buy alcohol for the younger teen.
-Check out that the event they are going to is age appropriate.
+When your teen is going out, check that the event they are going to is age appropriate.

-Many establishes hold Junior Cert nights which are popular so ensure they have the required prebooked ticket.
-Much trouble arises from drunk teens with nowhere to go.
+Many establishes hold Junior Cert nights which are popular so ensure they have the required pre-booked ticket.
+Trouble tends to arise from drunk teens with nowhere to go.
 Some teens may carry false ID cards to gain access to over 18 clubs.
 Drop your teen as close as possible to the venue at the start time and collect at the time the disco ends.

 A teenager with positive self esteem is less likely to misuse alcohol or drugs.
 Sporting activities and clubs occupy them and build a solid sense of themselves.
 Empower your child to make good and informed choices.
 Finally, set a good example and model responsible behaviour around alcohol.